Injured in a bicycle accident in Clark County? What are the laws?

 If you've been injured in a bicycling accident, Nevada law may entitle you to compensation for your injuries, damage to property, lost wages, and medical bills.

 It is important to speak with an attorney before dealing with the driver's insurance company.
 The statements you make to an insurance company can come back to haunt you when seeking compensation from the insurance company.

-Our caring Las Vegas personal injury lawyers know what to say to insurers to get the best settlement for your Nevada bike accident case.
+Our caring Nevada personal injury lawyers know what to say to insurers to get the best settlement for your Nevada bike accident case.
 Whether you've suffered broken bones, lacerations or more serious injuries from your Nevada bike accident, our lawyers will fight to get you the compensation you deserve.